What is Methylation? And what are common signs of a patient suffering from a methylation issue?

 No 1 – Identify What Kind Of Support You Want:

 It is so important to get clear what kind of support and help you really want or feel you need.
-If you are not specific enough and very vague just looking for any sort of help, you will often attract a lot of help that is not an exact march for your specific needs.
+If you are not specific enough, vague, or desperate for help or solutions, you are more likely to attract products and services that are not an exact match for your specific needs.

-Think about your biggest challenges or those tricky aspects of your wellbeing you struggle to shift.
-Particularly the main issues that if you get help with are more likely to help and make a better impact on other areas of your life or health.
+Think about your biggest challenges or those tricky aspects of your well-being you struggle to shift.
+Particularly the main core issues that if solved or reduced will improve the quality of your life and rest of your health.

 No 2 – Identify What Level Of Support You Need And Can Afford:

-Think of what level of support do you need and can afford for support or help with your chronic health conditions.
+Think of what level of support you need and can afford to treat or manage your chronic health conditions.
 No matter if that is practical support or health and wellbeing education or support.

-For example today we have so many online coaching, therapy programs designed to help the masses.
-But the reality is group programs are not always ideal for those with complex or chronic health challenges.
+For example today, we have so many online coaching, and therapy programs designed to help the masses.
+However, the reality is group programs are not always ideal for those with complex or chronic health challenges.
+Group programs are not tailored to individual needs and for some clients can lead to further challenges.

 No 3 – Are You Asking The Right Questions

-It is so important for anyone with a chronic health condition to be able to ask the right questions from anyone they are getting medical, health or wellbeing advice or support from.
+It’s vital for anyone with a chronic health condition to be able to ask the right questions to anyone they are getting medical, health, or wellbeing advice or support from.

-Never be shy about asking direct questions to the practitioner about their expertise, depth of training, where and when they studied, how many clients they have helped with similar challenges, how many of these clients improved.
-When it comes to your health and wellbeing you should know.
+Never be shy about asking direct questions to the practitioner about their expertise, depth of training, where and when they studied, how many clients they have helped with similar challenges, and how many of these clients improved.
+When it comes to your health and well-being, these are important questions to know.

 No 4 – When Will I Start Seeing Serious Health Improvements

-Another thing many people suffering from chronic health conditions fail to do is ask how long they should need to wait or invest before seeing results from the help or support they are investing in.
-This will obviously depend on the type of help or support your investing in.
+Another thing many people suffering from chronic health conditions fail to do is ask how long they will need to wait or invest before seeing specific results.

-On the other hand I went to other practitioners expecting the results to take months and had instant relief or problems permanently solved in one session.
+On the other hand, I went to other practitioners expecting results to take months and had instant relief or problems permanently solved in one session.

-This made me question a lot about so many types of modalities and therapies how they were being sold.
-And how important it was to value a lot of investments not on the cost of the session but how quickly, deeply and permanently was the result.
+This made me question a lot about how many types of modalities and therapies are taught and sold.
+And how important it was to value a lot of investments as a whole package on how quickly, deeply, and permanently the results were than the cost of each session.

 No 5 – Look For Testimonials From Other Chronic Health Suffers

-Testimonials and reviews especially those that have been submitted on social media are a great way to ensure that testimonials are actually from real live people.
-And have not been falsified or adapted in anyway.
-If you can see any evidence on your specific issue.
+Testimonials and reviews especially those visible on social media are a great way to ensure testimonials are actually from real live people.
+And have not been falsified or adapted in any way.

-Sometimes therapists have previous clients who are willing to share their experiences.
-Of course for many reasons this may all not be appropriate for the therapist, healer, coach or medical professional to ask.
+Sometimes therapists have previous clients who are willing to talk to you about their experiences.
+Of course, for many reasons, this may not always be appropriate.

 Chronic Health Conditions And Self-Responsibility For Your Health

-One of the most important thing that anyone with a chronic health condition can do is take as much self-responsibility for their own healing, their own health and wellbeing.
+The most important thing that anyone with a chronic health condition can do is take as much self-responsibility for their healing, health, and well-being as they can.
+Do what you can to improve your health, make better daily lifestyle choices; that will help improve your physical, mental and emotional wellbeing.

 Chronic Health Conditions And Stress

-Managing your anxiety and stress, creating healthy boundaries, especially saying NO to what isn’t right for you.
-Is a vital aspect of any wellbeing approach.
+Manage your anxiety and stress, and create healthy boundaries.
+Being able to say NO to what is not right for you is a vital aspect of any well-being approach.

 Chronic Health Conditions And Listening To Your Own Body

-And began to learn how to listen to my own body and not be bullied by medical and wellbeing practitioners who tried to gaslight or bully me into taking medication or approaches that were more likely to cause me more harm than good.
+Learn how to listen to your own body and not be bullied by medical and well-being practitioners who gaslight or bully you into taking medical approaches that were more likely to cause more harm than good.

-Why I Choose Therapists Who Really Understand Chronic Health Challenges
+Why I Choose Therapists Who Understand Chronic Health Challenges

 Support To Help Reduce Your Anxiety And Stress

-If you are struggling with the anxiety and stress of living with complex chronic health conditions and would love access to some powerful anxiety and stress reducing tools that help reduce chronic pain, improve sleep and support general wellbeing.
+If you are struggling to manage the anxiety and stress of living with your chronic health conditions and would love access to some powerful anxiety and stress-reducing tools that help reduce chronic pain, improve sleep, and support general well-being.

 Symptoms of Lyme, late-stage Lyme disease, and Lyme Co-Infections.
 What is Lyme Disease?
 And my own story of undiagnosed Late-Stage Lyme Disease, suffering from Lyme for over 35 years.